CERT/CC

 DESCRIPTION

-rwflowappend is a daemon that watches a directory for files that contain small numbers of SiLK Flow records---these files are called incremental files---as generated by rwflowpack(8) when it is run with --output-mode=sending.
-The rwflowappend will append these SiLK Flow records to the hourly files stored in a directory tree whose root is specified by the --root-directory switch.
+rwflowappend is a daemon that watches a directory for files that contain small numbers of SiLK Flow records---these files are called incremental files---as generated by rwflowpack(8) when it is run with --output-mode=incremental-files or --output-mode=sending. rwflowappend appends these SiLK Flow records to the hourly files stored in the SiLK data repository whose directory tree root is specified by the --root-directory switch.

-Having the rwflowappend separate from rwflowpack is used when you wish to copy the packed SiLK Flow records from the machine doing the packing to multiple machines for use by analysts.
+Running rwflowappend separately from rwflowpack is used when you wish to copy the packed SiLK Flow records from the machine doing the packing to multiple machines for use by analysts.
 Almost any network file transport protocol may be used to move the files from the packing machine to the destination machine where rwflowappend is running, though we have written the rwsender(8) and rwreceiver(8) to perform this task.

 OPTIONS